Inside this post: What the 4 types of parenting styles are as well as the benefits and pitfalls of each. What kind of parenting style do you follow?

 Let’s explore the different parenting styles together and see if we can figure out which parenting style you use at home.

-With Baumrind’s theory, she believes that there is a direct correlation and distinct close relationship between children’s behaviour and parenting styles.
+With Baumrind’s theory, she believes that there is a direct correlation and distinct close relationship between children’s behavior and parenting styles.
 Different parenting situations will lead to children developing differently.

 Later on, 2 other psychologists, Maccoby and Martin, expanded on Baumrind’s theory and divided permissive parenting into two parts: permissive and neglectful/uninvolved.